January 13, 2022

 Recent statistics show that staff training has increased.
 For example, in larger U.S. companies, the average number of training hours is roughly 103 (2020), a big increase from 42 (2017).
 Perhaps your company is part of this trend.
 The question is, does your employee training include a learning measurement protocol that justifies this continued budget increase?

 To put it bluntly, your employee training program needs to prove that it is worth the resources that are given to it.
 In other words, it is working, getting the results, and meeting the goals.
 No one is interested in your say-so (sorry!).
 They want concrete figures.
-Fortunately, learning management systems (LMS), such as EdApp, come with built-in analytics for elearning development and corporate learning.
+Employee time tracker apps can be used to track how employees are spending their time on different tasks, including training.
+And fortunately, learning management systems (LMS), such as EdApp, come with built-in analytics for elearning development and corporate learning.
 Let’s take a look at some of them.

 Your course management system automatically collects a wide variety of subject-matter data points that can be used in employee training and development.
 This information is available through your cloud-based learning management platform performance dashboard.